model-checking/kani-verifier-blog/_posts/2022-06-01-using-the-kani-rust-verifier-on-a-rust-standard-library-cve.md

   Since no resize is necessary this is `8`.
   - However `self.capacity()` is the *usable capacity* of the queue, which is `7`.

-Because of this mismatch the branch is taken.
+Because of this mismatch, the branch is taken.
 We will not dive into the code for `self.buf.reserve_exact()`, but importantly, it is a no-op.
 The buffer does not grow and remains at capacity `8`.